 The rule of thumb for buying prime rib is to buy one pound per person.
 A bone-in standing rib roast will feed about 2 people per bone.
 Also, be sure to consider how many side dishes you plan to serve.
 If you are preparing a large holiday meal with plenty of other food you could plan on ½ – ¾ pound prime rib per person.

-If you buy a bone-in prime rib you should ask the butcher to cut the bone off and tie it to the roast for you.
-My local butcher does this without asking, but ask them just in case.
+Bone-in prime rib roasts are typically more flavorful and cook better than boneless prime rib, but boneless will also work great!
+If you buy a bone-in prime rib, ask the butcher to cut the bone off and tie it to the roast for you.
 This way you can cook the bones with the meat: they make a nice rack for the meat to sit on, but then you can easily remove them before carving the roast.
+If using a boneless prime rib, you will want to set it on a rack to roast.
+(I’ve had success using the wire rack from my instant pot set on top of my cast iron skillet.)

-The length of time you decide to cook your prime rib depends on how rare you want your meat.
+The length of time to cook prime rib depends on how rare you want the meat.

-Start by cooking your prime rib at 500°F for 15 minutes and then lower the oven temperature to 325° F and cook for 10-12 min per pound for rare prime rib, or 13-14 min per pound for medium rare prime rib, or 14-15 min per pound for medium well prime rib.
+Start by cooking your prime rib at 500°F for 15 minutes and then lower the oven temperature to 325° F and cook for 10-12 min per pound for rare, or 13-14 min per pound for medium rare, or 14-15 min per pound for medium well.

 A meat thermometer is essential to ensure you cook it perfectly!